hatonthecat/linux_distro_tests/Chromebook/readme.md

 https://www.videocardbenchmark.net/gpu.php?gpu=Intel+4th+Generation+Haswell+HD&id=3730

 https://www.techpowerup.com/cpu-specs/celeron-2955u.c1722
 No AVX, oh well.
 Still supports virtualization at least.
 It is still better than an Atom and even a C-50/ E-350.
 Intel 4th Gen HD Graphics are comparable to HD 4000.
-My expected performance: https://youtu.be/SG0MvvLwKYo There is only a 16GB soldered SSD, so installing it will be tricky, unless I opt to use the SD slot for a 32 or 64GB card (provided linux recognizes the driver).
+My expected performance: https://youtu.be/SG0MvvLwKYo There is only a 16GB soldered SSD, so installing a lightweight OS will be tricky, unless I opt to use the SD slot for a 32 or 64GB card (provided linux recognizes the driver).

 ![image](https://github.com/user-attachments/assets/080113d7-ec74-42e3-af9f-166eb5c460a1)